You might be surprised to see paint or some other surface finish flaking inside your grill lid.

-Related Articles: How to Clean Weber Gas Grill Burner Tubes?
+Related Articles >> How to Clean Weber Gas Grill Burner Tubes?

-The inside of a gas grill lid peeling is a concern for many, but it’s not as serious as you might think.
+The inside of Weber grill peeling is a concern for many, but it’s not as serious as you might think.

 The truth is that many grill companies don’t even paint the inside of the grill lid.
-The surface within most barbecues is coated with a baked-on enamel which proves its strength in high heat, durability, and protection.
+The surface within most grills is coated with a baked-on enamel which proves its strength in high heat, durability, and protection.

 It is probably flakes of carbon, generally found on the surface of cast iron cookware.
 They come off in thick gooey bits that look like black paint.

 I am a writer, editor, and publisher of Grillcuisines.com – an online blog dedicated to sharing grilling tips, accessories, and recipes to encourage more people to get outside and grill.